Icinga/puppet-icinga2-legacy/README.md

 ####[`icinga2::object::apply_service`](id:object_apply_service)

-The `apply_service` defined type can create `apply` objects to apply services to hosts:
+This defined type creates **Apply** objects to apply services to hosts:

 <pre>
 #Create an apply that checks the number of zombie processes: